 Regent Street meanwhile has Hanover Square set just off Hanover Street, behind the Apple flagship store.
 It’s a perfect spot for people watching, for enjoying street style and glamour with Vogue House as the backdrop.

 As you’ll know from previous articles, a favourite spot of ours is the steps of Waterloo Place.
 Overlooking the Mall, it’s an area rich in history, with statues commemorating Florence Nightingale and The Crimean War right beside you.

 It’s always a welcome respite to spend time outdoors, giving both your mind and body the chance to refresh.
 We hope this guide helps you to enjoy our green spaces a little more this summer.

 For more ideas about how to enjoy our neighbourhood – discover our guide to cycling around the city here.
-You can also read about all of the shops open to welcome you back here, and restaurants that have reopened here.
+You can also read our recommendations on how to walk to central London here - to help get those steps up and avoid public transport.